Some History of the Surname "Baygents" and Variants

-A possible first known record of the surname (different spelling) was as a soldier who fought in the Battle of Hastings on October 14, 1066.
+An early known record of the surname (different spelling) was of a soldier who fought in the Battle of Hastings on October 14, 1066.
 This conquest and occupation of England was done by a combination of Normans, Bretons, and Francs, all serving as coordinated soldier forces of the Duke of Normandy (William).
 William was later crowned as King of England and referred as “William the Conqueror”.
 Due to the many independent kingdoms, and regarding the expanding lands and shifting borders over many years, it was eventually broken up and separated into parts of England and France.
 The main remaining small territory that retained the name “Normandy” was integrated into France in 1204.
 It’s because of the current day borders that the surname is often thought to appear as originating in England or France, with specific family locations unclear.
 The surname was thought to be of Normandy origins; however, other origins refer it as Anglo-Saxon.
 Officially, all English monarchs after 1066, claim their prior ancestry from the Normans (who were originally Scandanavian Vikings).
 The soldier’s name in the Battle of Hastings has been lost so this early mentioning of the soldier’s surname recording can only be considered a possibility.
 If information sources become discovered, this portion will be updated.

 The surname, of the spelling as “Besant”, was recorded in 1168 AD, which is after the end of the Anglo-Saxon era.
 Lefwin Besant was a notable financier in the county of Middlesex, in London, England.